 Personal Trainers Marketing Outline

-1. Key to Marketing: What is your market?
+1. Identify your market.
 Example, how many trainers have bodybuilding clients?
 Yet why do your business cards have only one type of service on it?

-2. Be Congruent: Walk your talk and talk your walk.
+2. Be Congruen.
+Walk your talk and talk your walk.

-6. Quality: All services and literature should reflect quality.
+6. Provide Quality Service.
+All services and literature should reflect quality.

 Check out this blog post on DIY SEO for Personal Trainers if you have an online business or want to create one.